Optimizing Your Images for SEO

 Step 3 – Compress Your Images

-Once you have found the right image and transcoded it to the correct file type for its use, it’s time to compress the image on the web.
+Once you have found the right image and transcoded it to the correct file type for its use, it’s time to compress the picture on the web.
 But why?

-When compressing your images, you want to find a tool without visible loss of quality.
+When compressing your images, you want to find a tool that does not cause a visible loss of quality.
 A couple of decent tools to use are TinyJPG and TinyPNG.
-Those sites will losslessly compress your images for optimum load times on the web.
+Those sites will losslessly compress your images for optimum web load times.

 Step 4 – Make Sure to Use Alt-Attribute Text on Your Image(s)

-Alt-attribute text is a tag added to web images that tell screen-reading programs what an image is for the vision-impaired.
+Alt-attribute text is a tag added to web images that tells screen-reading programs what a picture is for the vision-impaired.
 The goal is to make all of the content on your page accessible to anyone and everyone without losing any of the information you’re trying to present.

 Alt-attribute text is one of those areas of SEO that many people forget about.
-However, the alt-attribute text is becoming more and more important for search engine optimization.
-So, before you finish publishing your next web page or blog post, make sure that you have used appropriate alt-attribute text for your images.
+However, the alt-attribute text is becoming increasingly important for search engine optimization.
+So, before you publish your next web page or blog post, ensure you have used appropriate alt-attribute text for your images.
 For an example of what that looks like, see the screenshot below.

 alternate text example image